QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Results

-It is important to emphasize that absolute runtime is an inherently imperfect metric for comparing classical and quantum-enhanced models.
-Because current HQCNN runtimes are based on classical simulations, where repeated circuit evaluations are the primary bottleneck, these figures don't reflect future quantum hardware performance, energy use, or operational costs.
-Consequently, these runtimes should be viewed as a practical proxy for current attack difficulty rather than a final measure of real-world deployment costs.
+It is critical to emphasize that absolute runtime is an inherently imperfect metric for comparing classical and quantum-enhanced models.
+Because current HQCNN runtimes are based on classical simulations, where repeated circuit evaluations constitute the primary bottleneck, these figures do not reflect future quantum hardware performance, energy usage, or operational costs.
+Consequently, these runtimes should be viewed as a practical proxy for current attack difficulty rather than a definitive measure of real-world deployment costs.

 Within this context, the results reveal a fundamental trade-off: classical models are comparatively inexpensive to attack, whereas hybrid models, particularly those with complex entanglement, achieve higher robustness while simultaneously imposing a substantial computational barrier to adversarial example generation.
-This suggests that quantum-enhanced architectures may confer robustness not only through improved decision boundaries but also by increasing the cost of adversarial optimization.
+This suggests that quantum-enhanced architectures may confer robustness not only through improved decision boundaries but also by increasing the computational cost of adversarial optimization.